brentyi/tyro/docs/source/examples/04_additional/06_generics_py312.rst

 ==========================================

-Example of parsing for generic dataclasses.
+Example of parsing for generic dataclasses using syntax introduced in Python 3.12.
+Note: this is not compatible with ``from __future__ import annotations``.